Project-Herophilus/IntegrationFramework-HDF/iDaaS-Connect-ThirdParty/README.md

 As of the time of this content publication there are no known specific issues.
 The ONLY consistent common issue is setting the application.properties before running the application.

 # Implementation Scenario(s): Kafka Integration
 This repository follows a very common general implementation.
 The only connector currently in this code base is a Kafka topic.
 The key sceanrio this can demonstrate is data being processed from a data science kafka topic.

 ## Implementation Data Flow Steps
 1. The Kafka client connects to a particular broker and topic and checks if there is any data to process.
 2. If there is data it will audit the transaction processing
 3. The transaction will be routed for processing within iDAAS KIC

 Happy using and coding....

+# How to deploy using maven-plugin

+mvn clean oc:deploy -P openshift -Dspring.profiles.active=prod -Djkube.generator.from=default-route-openshift-image-registry.apps.cluster-4xtrr.4xtrr.sandbox293.opentlc.com/openshift/fuse7-java11-openshift:1.10